 Statement of Support for the Equality Model

-Alliance to End Human Trafficking (USCSAHT) is a collaborative, faith-based national network that offers education, supports access to survivor services, and engages in advocacy to eradicate modern-day slavery.
+Alliance to End Human Trafficking (AEHT) is a collaborative, faith-based national network that offers education, supports access to survivor services, and engages in advocacy to eradicate modern-day slavery.
 We work to inform the public, prevent this assault on human dignity, and assist survivors to live fulfilling lives.

 Our anti-trafficking efforts reflect the core values of our faith: belief in the inherent dignity of every human person; commitment to those who are poor and vulnerable; establishment of right relationships to promote the common good; defense of the basic rights of workers; and solidarity with one another.
 In all of our work, we seek to center and prioritize the experiences of survivors, listening carefully to their recommendations for what will be most helpful in truly ending human trafficking and providing the needed resources for survivors to thrive.

 When it comes to the issue of prostitution and how to best prevent human trafficking, there are a variety of opinions and strategies.
-After careful reflection and discernment on the various approaches available, including listening to the recommendations of survivors of human trafficking, the USCSAHT Board of Directors has decided to take a public stance in favor of the Equality Model (partial decriminalization) and against full criminalization, full decriminalization and legalization of prostitution.
+After careful reflection and discernment on the various approaches available, including listening to the recommendations of survivors of human trafficking, The Alliance Board of Directors has decided to take a public stance in favor of the Equality Model (partial decriminalization) and against full criminalization, full decriminalization and legalization of prostitution.